crossbeam-rs/crossbeam/crossbeam-queue/README.md

 ## Compatibility

 The minimum supported Rust version is 1.28.
+Any change to this is considered a breaking change.

 ## License